Cinema of Puerto Rico: 1990s–2000s

 During the early 1990s, production of full-length film was inconsistent.
 In 1991, DIVEDCO produced its last film Art and identity.
 About 112 of the entity's productions are preserved by the ICP and at the Cornell University Library.
 Other initiatives built during the 1970s, such as dubbing studies, began closing.
 The early to mid-1990s had Paramount Pictures' A Show of Force, whose cast included Amy Irving, Robert Duvall, Andy García, and Kevin Spacey; La Guagua Aérea, the aforementioned Linda Sara, and El Poder del Shakti as theatrical releases on the island.
 1997 brought Robert Zemeckis and his team to the island to shoot sequences for Contact and Steven Spielberg for a 2-day shoot for Amistad.
 1998 had theatrical releases for the well-received Héroes de Otra Patria and for the not-as-well-received Mi Día de Suerte, as well as a limited release for The Face at the Window.
 1999 had the theatrical premiere, but not a general theatrical release, for the English-language Paging Emma.
 In 1998, Modesta was recognized by the National Film Registry's Preseevation Board.
 Una voz en la montaña was awarded in the Edinburg Film Festival.
 El Puente won an honorific mention in the same festival.

-In the 2000s, another filmmaking boom began.
+By 2000, the Ateneo Puertorriqueño estimated that around 10% of the films produced or filmed in Puerto Rico were missing, the rest being part of their collection and distributed under the Cine Nuestro label.
+During this decade, another filmmaking boom began.
 12 Horas enjoyed a decent, six-week theatrical run in 2001, and ever since then, the number of films made by Puerto Ricans has increased dramatically.
 So has the variety, including documentaries, short films, and animation.
 Voces inocentes (2004) co-produced by Mexico, Puerto Rico, and the United States, won several international awards.
 Both the Puerto Rico Film Commission and the Corporation for the Development of Arts, Science and Film Industry in Puerto Rico promote local and international film making, including loans and financial incentives.